jasonarends/jasonarends.github.io/docs/about.markdown

 permalink: /about/
 ---

+I wanted a place to write down solutions I found for problems, so other people could find them.

+Creating this site became a whole learning experience of its own.

+I modified the fonts of this theme to use Computer Modern, which is the font created for LaTeX, because it's nice.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: